 Flights: Most pilgrims travel from Dhaka, Chittagong, or Sylhet, landing in Jeddah or Madinah.
 Plan your route based on package details.

 Hotels: Accommodation near Masjid al-Haram (Makkah) and Masjid an-Nabawi (Madinah) makes the journey easier.
-Holy Hajj packages usually include this.

 Packing essentials: Ihram cloth, comfortable sandals, dua book, small bag, medicines, Bangladeshi SIM with roaming or Saudi SIM.